|Learn how to increase your community’s ability to work together to affect conditions and outcomes that matter to local residents.|

 Overall, action planning is important because it provides a reference point with a detailed time line and assignment of accountability for accomplishing tasks along the path to making a difference.

-Research findings of the Work Group for Community Health and Development suggest that there are a number of factors that appear to have a positive effect on rates of community and system change—and one of those includes action planning:
+Research findings of the Center for Community Health and Development suggest that there are a number of factors that appear to have a positive effect on rates of community and system change—and one of those includes action planning:

 - Analyzing Information About the Problem, Goals, and Factors Affecting Them